 Trailing commissions are received from lenders on settled loans over the life of the loan based on the loan book balance outstanding if the respective loans are in good order and not in default.
 The Group is entitled to the trailing commissions without having to perform further services.
 The Group also makes trailing commission payments to Members when trailing commission is received from lenders.
 Trail commissions are actuarially assessed on future cashflow based on a number of assumptions including estimated loan life, discount rate, payout ratio and income rate.
-Refer to Note 3 for the accounting policies regarding trail commissions

-The trail commission assets and liabilities at 30 June 2019 relate to the Residential, Commercial and the AFGHLs white label loan books.
+The trail commission assets and liabilities at 30 June 2020 relate to the Residential, Commercial and the AFGHL white label loan books.